PeterShaggyNoble/MDI-Sandbox/README.md

 # Material Design Icons Sandbox
 ## Important Notes
 - This is a side-project to the main [Material Design Icons](https://materialdesignicons.com/) project.
 To request a new icon, suggest an alias or make a contribution to the icon pack, please [create an issue](https://github.com/Templarian/MaterialDesign/issues) in the main repository.
-- One of the main purposes of this Sandbox is for me to play wround with ECMAScript 6+ features I don't normally get to work with.
+- One of the main purposes of this Sandbox is for me to play around with ECMAScript 6+ features I don't normally get to work with.
 As such I can only guarantee that the website will work in the latest version(s) of Google Chrome.

 ## Features & Tools